YOUR TAX DEDUCTIBLE DONATIONS ARE SO APPRECIATED,

 “this is a heart breaking and wallet shrinking disease.”

 We have discovered that there are few financial resources for these families, and we want to help.

-We are a local, non-profit organization created specifically to assist these families,
+We are a local, non-profit organization created specifically to assist families coping with dementia,

 and anything you can do to help us with our mission is so appreciated.